f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         }
     }

-To copy one of the qkview files to the local client machine enter the following API call.
+To download one of the qkview files to the local client machine enter the following API call.

 .. code-block:: bash